Volvo D13

 The Volvo D13 is a turbo diesel engine family manufactured by Volvo which shares a four-stroke, inline-six design with a nominal engine displacement of 780 cuin.
-On-road versions are available for use in heavy-duty vehicles, including semi-trailer trucks and motorcoaches, and off-road versions are available from Volvo Penta, including stationary industrial uses such as power generation and marine powerplants.
-The rated output power varies from 375 to 500 hp, depending on the model.
+It replaced the Volvo TD12 series and D12 engines.
+On-road versions are available for use in heavy-duty vehicles, including semi-trailer trucks, vocational trucks such as dump trucks, as well as motorcoaches, and motorhomes, with off-road and marine versions are available from Volvo Penta, including stationary industrial uses such as power generation and marine powerplants for tugboats, ferries, tourist boats, and yachts.The rated output power varies from 375 to 1000 hp, depending on the model.

 History

-The first D13 models were introduced in 2005.
+The first D13 models were introduced in 2005 as a replacement for the Volvo D12.
 For the North American market, the D13 was introduced in 2007 to meet contemporary emissions standards.